A Look at Vim, a Text Editor for the Ages

 When it comes to the most popular text editor on Linux systems, some history is hidden in plain sight.
 In text files scattered around the web — and through the occasional YouTube video — it’s possible to trace the early history of the Unix-based text editors that went on to become Vim, still in wide use more than 40 years later.

-Joy wrote vi around 1976 — six years before he co-founded Sun Microsystems — while he was still a graduate student at U.C.
+Joy wrote vi, the predecessor to eVim, around 1976 — six years before he co-founded Sun Microsystems — while he was still a graduate student at U.C.
 Berkeley.
 Before that he’d been using the ed text editor — originally written by Unix pioneer Ken Thompson in 1969.
 Thompson himself had visited Berkeley, and left behind a broken Pascal system.
 In the summer of 1976, Joy’s job was to fix it.

 “ed is certainly frustrating,” Joy remembered.